applejag/typ/README.md

 All code is implemented with 0 dependencies and in pure Go code (no CGo).

+## Background

+Go v1.18 is about to be released now in February 2022, and with it comes some features that has been talked about for a really long time.
+One of which being **generics!**

+They have moved generics from the Go v2.0 milestone over to Go v1.18, which means they have to stay backwards compatible.
+On top of this, they are not planning on releasing any generic data types in the Go standard library until Go v1.19.

+This repository includes those generic functions and types that I find are missing from the release of Go v1.18-beta1, as well as a number of other data structures and utility functions I think should've been included in the standard library a long time ago.
+But now with generics, we can finally have sensible implementations of sets, trees, stacks, etc without excessive casting.

 ## Compatibility

 Requires Go v1.18beta1 or later as the code makes use of generics.